Councillor Andrew McCloy

 What the national park means to me

-I have always found the national park a truly inspirational place and I love exploring the landscape on foot and by bike, whether high up on the remote moors or wandering the limestone dales surrounding my village.
+I have always found the national park a truly inspirational place and I love exploring the landscape on foot, whether high up on the remote moors or wandering the limestone dales surrounding my village.

 But as someone deeply immersed in my community I'm also acutely aware that the Peak District is an environment where people live and work – and it's vital that we at the National Park Authority understand this and we do all we can to support them.

-We need to address this now, but not by telling people what to do in a top-down way but by enabling our residents and educating our visitors to adopt more sustainable ways of going about their lives – from sustainable travel options and responsible tourism to far-sighted land management and a more positive attitude to appropriately scaled and sited renewable energy development that is sensitive to its surroundings.
+We need to address this now, but not by telling people what to do in a top-down way but by enabling our residents and educating our visitors to adopt more sustainable ways of going about their lives – from responsible tourism to far-sighted land management and a more positive attitude to appropriately scaled and sited renewable energy development that respects its surroundings.

-The national park is quite rightly a special place for millions of visitors, but for it to remain so our own communities have to be encouraged to value and appreciate it too.
+The national park is quite rightly a special place for millions of visitors, but for it to remain so it has to foster a healthy, well-supported and appreciated local community.

 Membership of outside bodies

 In my role as a councillor I am a member of the following: